rayzurr/notebook/notes/fcc/fcc-html-css.md

 ![piano](image.png)
     * Technical Documentation Page (Certification Project)

+- `boxing sizing : inherit` which will tell the targeted elements to use the same value as the parent element.

+-`@media at-rule`, media query, is used to conditionally apply CSS.
+Media queries are commonly used to apply CSS based on the viewport width using the max-width and min-width properties.

 ## Chapter 4
-### Learn CSS Variables by Building a City Skyline
+### Learn CSS Variables by Building a `City Skyline
 ### Learn CSS Grid by Building a Magazine
     * Product Landing Page (Certification Project)